howeskalyn/School/README.md

 <h2> School Work </h2>
 <h4> Salisbury University (2018-2022) </h4>

-Organized by class code, with README files for each describing class contents.
+<p> Organized by class code, with README files for each describing class contents. </p>

-TEKSystems_Training files are in a separate repo.
-These files are from Java Bootcamp post-grad.
+<p> TEKSystems_Training files are in a separate repo.
+These files are from Java Bootcamp post-grad. </p>